-It is a significant fact, which the Irish themselves cannot dispute, that the Protestant counties differ from the adjoining Roman Catholic countles as daylight from darkness; that while in the former there is peace, happiness, and prosperity, in the latter are riots, murder, wretchedness and starva-tion.
+It is a significant fact, which the Irish themselves cannot dispute that the Protesiant counties differ from the adjoining Roman Catholic counties as daylight from darkness; that while in the former there is peace, happiness, and prosperity, in the latter are riots, murder, wretchedness and starva-tion.
 They all live on the same soil, breathe the same air, are of the same race, and under the same government.
-There is no difference in them but their religious, and what is caused by these religions.
-A traveler can determine the religion of a people by looking at their condition in life He may pass through a country, entirely ignorant of its history, and without asking a question can tell the religion of its people; and probably no-where in the world can this be done so easily as in Ireland.
-Every traveler in that country passing from a Catholic to a Protestant community ob serves the striking contrast between the idleness, squalor and wretchedness of the one, and the instry, prosperity and happiness of the other And the same conditions are seen when passing from Protestant England to Roman Catholic Ireland, or from Germany to Italy or Spain, or from the United States to Mexico.
-In the former countries the people are ashamed to ask for charity; in the latter they are notorious for their begging
+There is no difference in them but their religions, and what is caused by these religions.
+A-traveler can determine the religion religions.
+A traveler can determine the religion of a geople by looking at their condition in life.
+He may pass through a country, entirely ignorant of its history, and without asking a question can tell the religion of its people; and probably nowhere in the world can this be done so easily as in Ireland: Every traveler in that country passing from a Catholic to a Protestant community obfrom a Catholic to a Protestant community ob-serves the striking contrast between the idleness, squalor and wretchedness of the one, and the in-dustry, prosperity and happiness of the other.
+And the same conditions are seen when passing from Protestant Eugland to Roman Catholic Ire-land, or from Germany to Italy or Spain, or from the United States to Mexico.
+In the former coun-tries the people are asharked to ask for charity; in the latter they are notorious for their heaving in the latter they are notorious for their begging